-- Oncologists (cancer doctors) – Explain your diagnosis, help you understand treatment options and provide care.
+Medical oncologists – Explain your diagnosis, help you understand treatment options and provide care.

 Pathologists – Review the results of lab tests to determine the type and severity (stage) of your cancer.

-- Diagnostic radiologists – Use imaging tests to find cancer and see how far it has spread.
+Diagnostic radiologists – Use imaging tests to find cancer and see how far it has spread.

 Interventional radiologists – Help diagnose or treat cancer using imaging technology and minimally invasive techniques.